Last updated on September 4th, 2023 at 02:35 pm

 - Do provide your cat with plenty of mental stimulation.
 Keeping the brain active through games and activities reduces cognitive decline later in life.

 - Do provide your Maine Coon with a quality, nutritionally balanced diet.
-Remember, cats are obligate carnivores, so the bulk of their food should come from quality, named meat and organs.
+Remember, cats are obligate carnivores, so the bulk of their food should come from quality meat and organs.

 - Avoid additives, fillers, artificial preservatives, artificial flavors, or colors in your cat’s food.
 Dry food is difficult for cats to digest and can cause kidney and liver problems over time, so look for fresh raw, frozen raw, or healthy wet foods.

-- Omega-3s and vitamin E can reduce inflammation in their body, but make sure their food is nutritionally balanced to avoid deficiencies of vital nutrients such as taurine.
+- Omega-3s and vitamin E can reduce inflammation in their bodies, but make sure their food is nutritionally balanced to avoid deficiencies of vital nutrients such as taurine.

 - Reduce stress in your Main Coons life.
 Chronic stress because of boredom, a loud household, barking dogs, or other stressors can mean your cat is constantly receiving doses of stress hormones like cortisol and adrenaline.
 Over time, this can lead to inflammation, a compromised immune system, and other health problems.